Marsala: Roman Lilybaeum

 In 218 BC, in the Second Punic War, the Battle of Lilybaeum was fought between the navies of Carthage and Rome when Carthage attempted a secret raid on the city to re-establish a base.
-Marcus Amellius, the praetor at Lilybaeum, was told about the impending raid and prepared his 20 ships which managed to defeat the 50 opposing quinqueremes.
+Marcus Aemilius Lepidus, the praetor at Lilybaeum, was told about the impending raid and prepared his 20 ships which managed to defeat the 50 opposing quinqueremes.

 In the republican period the city was enriched with mansions and public buildings and dubbed splendidissima urbs by Cicero, who served as quaestor in the region between 76 and 75 BC.
 During the Civil Wars Lilybaeum was twice besieged, in 43 BC by Sextus Pompeius and 38 by Lepidus during which the walls were further strengthened as shown by an inscription.

 The city walls were abandoned in the 4th c.
 AD as shown by buildings erected over or beside the walls.

 Post-Roman Period

 The city was the seat of the Diocese of Lilybaeum from at least the early 5th century AD.
 Ravaged by Vandals during the 5th century AD, the town was annexed in the 6th century to Justinian's Byzantine Empire.
 In this period the town was struck by dysentery, raided by pirates, and neglected by Constantinople.
-The arrival of Arabic Berbers at the nearby Granitola mount in the 8th century entailed the resumption of commerce and the start of the rebirth of the town.
+The arrival of the Arabs at the nearby Granitola mount in the 8th century entailed the resumption of commerce and the start of the rebirth of the town.
 The town was renamed Marsa ʿAlī "ʿAlī's harbour" or maybe, Marsa ʿāliyy, "Big harbour", for the width of the ancient harbour, placed near Punta d'Alga.
 Another possible derivation is Marsa Allāh, "God's harbour".

 Since the end of the 11th century, the area has been conquered by Norman, Angevin and Aragonese troops.
 During this time, Marsala became wealthy, primarily through trade.
 However the blocking up of the harbour of Punta Alga, decreed by Emperor Charles V so as to stop Saracen forays, brought an end to this period of prosperity.

 The development of Marsala wine at the end of the 18th century, headed by English merchants settled in Sicily, considerably improved local trade.
 This triggered an economic expansion in Marsala, including the funding of infrastructure projects such as the current harbour of Margitello.

 On 11 May 1860 Giuseppe Garibaldi landed at Marsala, beginning the process of Italian unification.

 On 11 May 1943, in the lead-up to the World War II Allied invasion of Sicily, an Allied bombardment of the town permanently damaged its Baroque centre and claimed many victims: "Marsala Wiped Off the Map" titled the New York Times on 13 May 1943.